 - Deadlines are not flexible.
-Only negotiable due to emergencies/event out of your control, and with written excuse from employer, doctor, etc. - Students must use D2L to keep up with announcements, assignments, etc. - I'd highly recommend forwarding your D2L email to whatever email account you check regularly.
+Only negotiable due to emergencies/event out of your control, and with written excuse from employer, doctor, etc. Lack of user knowledge resulting in technical difficulties is not an allowable excuse.
+Make sure and ensure you know how to upload assignments and do quizzes during the week when the HELP DESK is available. - Students must use D2L to keep up with announcements, assignments, etc. - I'd highly recommend forwarding your D2L email to whatever email account you check regularly.
 This way, you won't miss communications from me in a timely manner. - Several elements of D2L may be used including Dropbox, Discussions, Contents, Quizzes and more. - The assignments and quizzes should all appear in "Contents".
-Contents are a key area for you to check. - E. Weekly Homework is due every Sunday night by 11:45 pm.
+Contents are a key area for you to check. - D. Weekly Homework is due every Sunday night by 11:59 pm.
 The link to submit homework can be found in "Content" (see top menu bar) and the associated week folder.
 Submit this in Dropbox in a Word document (created and saved on your PC or flashdrive) with title as Week 1 HW.doc (Note: include all chapters for that week's assignment in one document.
-Please type questions and answers and make sure numbering matches textbook and a separate line for each question answer). - O See the HW format example document at top of "Content" section for a guideline to format your HW.
+Please type questions and answers and make sure numbering matches textbook and a separate line for each question answer).
+NOTE: for summer session only answers are required (typing question not required) Make sure your document is submitted properly into dropbox.
+No excuses will be accepted because you later find out the homework did not get submitted.
+Also, your homework must be your OWN work.
+Sharing homework answers is considered "cheating" and in violation of the academic honesty policy.
+Violators will be reported and at risk of failing the course. - See the HW format example document at top of "Content" section for a guideline to format your HW.
 Points will be deducted if homework not submitted in ONE weekly document.
-Points also deducted for not typing questions AND answers and for any missed answers.
-Homework will be graded within 5 days of submission. - F. Weekly Chapter Quizzes are also due weekly per schedule and can be accessed by Content tab or Assessment/Quizzes (see top menu bar in D2L).
+Points also deducted for not typing questions AND answers and for any missed answers. (does not apply to summer semester) Homework will be graded within 5 days of submission.
+I provide feedback on your assignments on what was incorrect or why points deducted.
+Make sure and read feedback!
+Assignments are typically graded for accuracy, but not always.

+- E. Weekly Chapter Quizzes are also due weekly per schedule and can be accessed by Content tab or Assessment/Quizzes (see top menu bar in D2L).
 You can take these ahead of time if desired.
 Each quiz can be taken only once and is timed.
-They are due every week on Sunday no later than 11:45 p.m.
+They are due every week on Sunday no later than 11:59 p.m.
 Quizzes are automatically graded in D2L.
-You can review scores upon submission or in Assessment/Grades section of D2L. - G. Major Exams & Final Exam are assigned per schedule in Contents and have a start and end date allowed.
-These can only be taken using Respondus Browser in class.
+You can review scores upon submission or in Assessment/Grades section of D2L.
+Quizzes are mostly taken from the homework assigned weekly.
+Note: Make sure you get confirmation that your quiz was submitted properly.
+No excuses will be accepted because you later find out the quiz did not get saved and submitted. - F. Major Exams are assigned per schedule in Contents and have a start and end date allowed.
+These can only be taken using Respondus Browser.
 You must download this software onto your home computer so I would advise doing this right away in case you need to get the Help Desk involved.
 I have provided a practice Respondus exam to ensure you get the system working before the first major exam is due.